Erdiko/documentation/docs/user-admin/index.md

 ## Intro

-This is what it does...
+The user-admin package provides a secure and attractive UI for managing users with our Erdiko framework.
+The UX is provided by an AngularJS Application served by our very own Erdiko framework.

+The Angular Application itself is based on a Angular CLI application that imports our custom [ngx-user-admin](https://www.npmjs.com/package/@erdiko/ngx-user-admin) package from npm.
+This package is used to define the angular routes and provide the services and components used to create the UX.

+The Erdiko application serves the JS files required for the Angular application as well as providing the routes for the AJAX requests.

 ## Docker (Quick Start)

-The easiest, and recommended, way to get start is to use Docker.
-The instructions assume you have Composer, Docker, & Docker Compose already installed on your machine.

-To start your environment do the following.

-    composer create erdiko/user-admin
-    cd user-admin
-    docker-compose up -d

-If you are on a PC or mac, the easiest way to install Docker and Docker Compose is to install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) on your computer.
-It will also install Kitematic and Machine.
+Please refer to the [README file](https://github.com/erdiko/user-admin#installation) of this repo for the most up to date information on installing this application.

 ## Default Login

-If you followed the quick start above, it will create a sample admin user for you.
-You can login with the following credentials.
+If you followed the quick start instructions from the readme, it will create a sample admin user for you.
+You can login with the following credentials:

 user: erdiko@arroyolabs.com
 pass: password

+## How Erdiko serves the Angular Application

+This Erdiko application serves up the Javascript files that bootstrap the JS application itself, and also provide the AJAX routes as noted above.
+In our `user-admin` erdiko theme, we use the `theme.json` file to define the Javascript files that actually serve the application.

+The build npm script (noted below) from the Angular CLI application actually compiles the typecsript into common JS files.
+We would highly recommend reviewing this file if you plan on editing any code.

-## Setup / Configuration
+## Setup / Configuration for ngx-user-admin for local development

+Running the Angular CLI application locally is an easy way to see your changes quickly before "building" and allowing the Erdiko Application to serve the compiled files.

-In the user-admin repository type the following command in the terminal:
+To start this process, navigate to your local clone of the user-admin repository and type the following command in the terminal:

     cd /app/themes/user-admin/src/app

-Once you're in the correct directory, use the following commands to run the tests.

-Local Server:
+### NPM Local Server

+This command will start the npm server locally.
+Files in the angular application are then "watched" and updates to the angular application will be displayed once you save the files.

+You can view the local server at this address: http://localhost:4200

     npm run start

-After the command, going to localhost:4200 will direct you to the local page.

-Docker Server:
+#### Compiling you changes

+Once you have tested and completed your updates, you must "build" the application to compile the typescript to be served by the erdiko application.
+This step is required before any code can be deployed to a staging or production server.

+You can view the Erdiko application at this address: http://docker.local:8088

     npm run build

-After the command, going to docker.local:8088 will direct you to the build page.

-## Theming

-Here are brief overview of how Erdiko does theming.

- - **addMeta()**: Manages metadata of the application.
- - **setPageTitle()** and **setBodyTitle()**: Manages the title.
- - **getCss()** and **getJs()**: their setters add units of code, but the getters retrieves an array of that specific nature (array of css, or array of js stored).
-The result is a well formed <link> tag according to each array cell.
- - **getTemplateHtml($aPartialToBeRendered)**: we can switch the template for a theme to render html with data.
- - **toHtml()**: Renders HTML.

-## Contributing

-## Directory Hierarchy
+## ngx-user-admin Directory Hierarchy

 The following is a brief hiearchy that highlights the components and the services.